AlexJReid/blog/content/posts/monoblok/index.md

 The interesting part is what crosses the 5G link.
 Raw PIDs at full rate would chew through a SIM's data allowance for no good reason; most of it is redundant.
 Conditioning at the edge means the uplink only carries RPM when it moves into a new 50rpm bucket, coolant when it shifts by a degree, and over-rev alerts only when a customer is actually abusing the car.
 Everything else stays on the Pi.
 Peter's backend subscribes to `car.*.*.stable` and `car.*.*.alert` and gets a tidy, low-volume feed it can log, graph or react to without having to do its own conditioning.

-The LVC is a life saver on the backend side.
 When Peter opens the fleet dashboard first thing, subscribing to `$LVC.car.*.*.stable` yields the last known value for every PID on every car without having to wait for the next change.
 If a logger process restarts, same deal.
 Useful if you're trying to work out the state a car was in at the moment something went wrong.

-Once the over-rev alert is sitting on a pub/sub subject rather than buried in a log file, it becomes a seam for anything else you want to hang off it.
+Once the over-rev alert is sitting on a pub/sub subject rather than buried in a log file, it becomes a hook for anything else you want to hang off it.
 A small service subscribed to `car.*.rpm.alert` can push a notification to Peter's phone the moment it fires.
-Another can look up the customer against the rental record and fire off a politely-worded SMS reminding them that the car is leased, not theirs, and that the limiter exists for a reason.
+Another can look up the customer against the rental record and fire off a politely-worded text message reminding them that the car is leased, not theirs, and that the limiter exists for a reason.

 The dashcam trigger is the interesting one.
 Grabbing a still is time-sensitive: the moment you want captured is *now*, not thirty seconds later when the 5G link comes back after a tunnel or a patch of rural Wales with no signal.
-So that subscriber runs on the Pi itself, on the same broker, and pokes the dashcam over the local network the instant the alert lands on the subject.
+Therefore, that subscriber runs on the Pi itself, on the same broker, and pokes the dashcam over the local network the instant the alert lands on the subject.
 No uplink required.
 Because the alert payload carries the offending RPM reading, the subscriber can stamp it straight onto the image before saving: a JPEG with `8,420 RPM` burned into the corner is a lot harder to argue with at handover than a log line.
 The notification and SMS services live back at the office and pick up the same alert whenever the 5G link is healthy again, because the broker buffers anything that couldn't be delivered.
-Same subject, two very different latency and connectivity profiles, no extra plumbing.
+Same subject, two very different latency and connectivity profiles, but with no extra plumbing.

-None of these subscribers know or care about OBD2; they're plain subscribers to a clean, meaningful stream.
+These are just plain subscribers to a clean, meaningful stream.
 You can add or remove them without touching the car, the Pi or the patchbay rules.

 ## Implementation notes

-Everything runs in an event loop provided by the excellent [libxev](https://github.com/mitchellh/libxev), so you get kqueue, io_uring, epoll or IOCP depending on where you run it.
+Everything besides networking runs in an event loop provided by the excellent [libxev](https://github.com/mitchellh/libxev), so you get kqueue, io_uring, epoll or IOCP depending on where you run it.
 No threads or locks, zero-copy fan-out.
 It speaks enough of the NATS wire protocol that any NATS client can connect.
 This is rather convenient because it means you can drop it in alongside existing tooling without writing a client library first, or simply replace NATS as an experiment.

 Benchmarking against the existing `nats bench` commands was convenient, although obviously `nats-server` is a mature Go codebase with a decade of production history behind it, and I ran these with an empty patchbay so the numbers measure raw broker work only.
+Plus, most useful systems tend to work over a LAN or WAN and not localhost.

 A M4 Mac Mini monoblok is within single-digit percent of `nats-server` on the single-publisher 64B workload (6.46M vs 7.14M msg/s) and pulls sharply ahead as fan-out grows: 17.52M (!) vs 4.82M msg/s at 50 subscribers.
 17.52M seems high so I'm cynical and need to look into that. 🤏🧂